Chapter 1. Red Hat Certified, validated, and Ansible Galaxy content in automation hub

 Collection namespaces must follow Python module name convention.
 This means collections should have short, all lowercase names.
 You can use underscores in the collection name if it improves readability.

-to your private automation hub.
+In private automation hub, you can create an API token using API token management.
 The API token is a secret token used to protect your content.

 Prerequisites